rhinestonewtf/registry/README.md

 ### Ethereum ABI Types
 The Ethereum Application Binary Interface (ABI) stipulates the data types that can be incorporated in smart contracts and other Ethereum transactions.
-EAS accepts ABI types as valid fields for schemas.

 ## Architecture